j-mendez/apigen/README.md

 Json files named of the lambda functions that you are going to create in the `schemasPath` location.

 #### Schema

+The formats you can use to generate your api are json, csv, and xml.
+If you use xml you need to start deno using `--allow-net='api.factmaven.com`.
+Your best option is to use json.

 ```json
 {